jecolon/ziglyph/README.md

 provides code point and string normalization methods.
 This library currently only performs full canonical and compatibility decomposition and normalization (NFD and NFKD).
 Future versions may add more normalization forms.
-The `init` function takes an allocator and the path to the `UnicodeData.txt` file from the Unicode Character Database.
+The `init` function takes an allocator and the path to the `Decompositions.txt` file derived from the Unicode Character Database.
 A copy of this file is found in the `src/data/ucd` directory.

 ```zig